kunal-singh/NoOne/README.md

-# NoOne - Developer Portfolio Management Tool
+# NoOne - Portfolio Management Tool

 ## Project Overview
 **NoOne** is an open-source tool designed to manage and host developer portfolio websites.
 It integrates a variety of modern technologies to provide a seamless and powerful experience for both developers and their audiences.